 Tara Westover’s memoir is completely fascinating.
-Her father is a Mormon dooms-day prepper, whose extremely rigid belief in Mormon faith shaped the education that Tara received until her teenage years.
+Her father, Gene, (real name LaRee Westover) is a Mormon survivalist, whose extremely rigid belief in Mormon faith shaped the education that Tara received until her teenage years.
 Her father took pride is his personal lectures and lessons in what it meant to be a Mormon and what God expects of his followers, but his beliefs were also twisted by government, medical establishment, and Illuminati conspiracies.
 He was also possibly bipolar, but never diagnosed by medical professionals because they were to be avoided- being the medical establishment and all.
-Her mother is a herbalist, once a midwife, and now an energy worker and healer.
+Her mother, Faye, (real name Val) is a herbalist, once a midwife, and now an energy worker and healer.
 She always caters to her husband, but many times has urged alternative actions in hushed tones to her children when they seek advice- yet, when things come to pass with her husband involved, she denies speaking against his wishes.
-Tara is also the youngest child of five brothers and one sister- Richard, Shawn, Tony, Tyler, Audrey, and Lucas.
+Tara is also the youngest child of five brothers and one sister (in order)- Tony, Shawn, Tyler, Lucas, Audrey, and Richard.

 Shawn, Tony, and Tyler briefly attended public school before their father pulled them out so they wouldn’t be brainwashed by ‘government propaganda’.
 After that, all the children were homeschooled.
 Shawn, Tony, and Tyler left home when Tara was quite young, escaping their father’s strict rules.
 When Audrey reached her teens, she quickly married and moved out.
 Richard and Lucas stayed home to help their father in the scrapyard.
 Tara feared her father’s dwindling crew, knowing she would soon have to help out as well, so at age eleven Tara went into town and got hired as a babysitter and boxing shipments of nuts to avoid working for her father.
 One of the women she babysat for, Mary, taught her how to play piano in exchange for Tara’s services, and this lead to Tara learning how to dance and sing.
 Her singing was the one thing her dad approved of, and when an opportunity to act in a local performance of Annie arose, he made the extra effort to help pay for her to travel to the audition and practices.
 However, this is also when Tara started to understand how severe her father’s ideals were.